Getting Started

 • When it's not possible to introduce a native queueing technology

-• For integration with a legacy application which uses SQL Server, using database triggers
+• For integration with a legacy application that uses SQL Server, using database triggers

 RabbitMQ